 Black-Hole Formation

-In General > s.a. censorship; numerical simulations.
+In General > s.a. cosmic censorship; numerical simulations.

 * Idea: If not primordial, black holes form mainly by (i) Gravitational collapse of massive objects (e.g., stars, cores of dense star clusters or galaxies), (ii) High density fluctuations in the early universe, or (iii) Possibly high-energy processes, such as in accelerator or cosmic ray collisions.